 Joseph’s House is a local nonprofit organization that provides local residents with help for paying bills, rent, and more.
 Some of the programs offered are below.

-Get help with rent.
-Hundreds of thousands of dollars are being provided to the organization to provide short term rent assistance, help with utility bills, and even credit repair and counseling.
+- Get help with rent.
+Most year, the charity has money to provide short term rent assistance, help with utility bills, and even credit repair and counseling.
 The funds are being provided from the federal government Homelessness Prevention Fund.

-Joseph’s House is located at 74 Ferry Street in Troy.
+Joseph’s House is located at 74 Ferry St, Troy, NY 12180.
 Contact them for more info on these programs listed above, and to ask about what other assistance they can provide you.
+As there is free food, work programs, transitional housing and more.
 Dial (518) 272-2544

 The Roarke Center ((518) 273-8351) is a place to call as a last resort.
+The charitty is at 107 4th St, Troy, NY 12180.
 You need to have applied to other agencies and programs first, and have a referral letter.
 In addition, you need to go to the Rensselaer Department of Social Services first before coming to the Roarke Center.
-If you apply and are found qualified, get help with paying rent, food assistance, heating bills.
+If you apply and are found qualified, get help with paying rent, food assistance, or grant money for heating bill in Troy.
 The location also has a food pantry, literacy programs, and support for women too.
-Read Roarke Center emergency program
+Read bout Roarke Center emergency program.

 Hope 7 Food Pantry is an emergency non-profit food pantry based in Troy.
+There are free groceries, hot meals, and hygiene supplies too, including for kids, single moms or the unemployed.
 They can offer food up to at most once per month.
 Call (518) 272-1547